richelbilderbeek/dlip/report/README.md

 ## On wich type of phylogenetics can we asign neural networks?

 We could use neural networks in phylogenetics to simulate real animals and make a phylogeny out of that, so you could see how animals would speciate.
+This would be good, because then, you could control a phylogeny more.

 ## What software to use for neural networks